SriPrarabdha/ema-take-home-challenge/README.md

 Semantic chunking is essential for several reasons:

-1. **Efficiency Enhancement**: By breaking down large blocks of text into more manageable units, the embedding model's efficiency is improved, enabling faster and more efficient processing.
+- **Efficiency Enhancement**: By breaking down large blocks of text into more manageable units, the embedding model's efficiency is improved, enabling faster and more efficient processing.

-2. **Contextual Preservation**: Semantic chunking preserves the contextual relationships within the text, ensuring that related concepts and ideas are grouped together, facilitating more accurate and relevant responses.
+- **Contextual Preservation**: Semantic chunking preserves the contextual relationships within the text, ensuring that related concepts and ideas are grouped together, facilitating more accurate and relevant responses.

-3. **Focused Retrieval**: By allowing the chatbot to focus on specific chunks of information relevant to the user's query, semantic chunking enhances the precision and relevance of the retrieved information.
+- **Focused Retrieval**: By allowing the chatbot to focus on specific chunks of information relevant to the user's query, semantic chunking enhances the precision and relevance of the retrieved information.

 ## 4. Embedding Model

-At the core of the chatbot system lies an embedding model, which plays a crucial role in transforming textual data into numerical representations known as embeddings.
-These embeddings capture the semantic and contextual relationships between words, phrases, and concepts, enabling efficient processing and retrieval of relevant information.

-The image depicts a "LLAMA 3" embedding model, likely referring to a specific variant of the LLaMA (Large Language Model Adapter) architecture developed by Meta AI.
-LLaMA is a powerful and efficient language model that has demonstrated remarkable performance in various natural language processing tasks, including text generation, translation, and question answering.

 The embedding model's primary function is to convert the semantically chunked text segments into high-dimensional vector representations.
-These embeddings encode the underlying meaning and context of the text, enabling the system to perform computations and comparisons in the vector space, facilitating tasks such as similarity measurement, clustering, and information retrieval.
+These embeddings encode the underlying meaning and context of the text, enabling the system to perform computations and comparisons in the vector space, facilitating tasks such as similarity measurement, clustering, and information retrieval.We are using Fastembed by qdrant as our embedding model.

+### 📈 Why FastEmbed?

+- Light: FastEmbed is a lightweight library with few external dependencies.
+We don't require a GPU and don't download GBs of PyTorch dependencies, and instead use the ONNX Runtime.
+This makes it a great candidate for serverless runtimes like AWS Lambda.

+- Fast: FastEmbed is designed for speed.
+We use the ONNX Runtime, which is faster than PyTorch.
+We also use data-parallelism for encoding large datasets.

+- Accurate: FastEmbed is better than OpenAI Ada-002.
+We also supported an ever expanding set of models, including a few multilingual models.

-## 5. Vector Store (drant)
+## 5. Vector Store (qdrant)

-The generated embeddings are stored in a vector store, which serves as a scalable and efficient data structure for indexing and querying these high-dimensional vectors.
-The image depicts the use of "drant," which is likely an abbreviation for "Durable Random Accessible Node Tree," a variant of the Hierarchical Navigable Small World (HNSW) graph-based data structure.

-Drant is an open-source project designed for efficient storage and retrieval of dense vectors, making it well-suited for the vector embeddings generated by the embedding model.
-Its underlying data structure allows for fast nearest neighbor searches, enabling the chatbot system to quickly retrieve the most relevant information based on the user's query.

-By storing the embeddings in a vector store like drant, the chatbot system gains the ability to perform similarity searches, matching the user's query against the indexed embeddings to identify the most relevant textual segments from the knowledge base.
+Qdrant is a open source vector similarity search engine and vector database.
+It provides a production-ready service with a convenient API to store, search, and manage points—vectors with an additional payload Qdrant is tailored to extended filtering support.
+It makes it useful for all sorts of neural-network or semantic-based matching, faceted search, and other applications.

+By using Qdrant locally we can ensure better privacy of user data

 ## 6. Base Retriever & LangChain